skylerberg/resu/doc/pages/cli.rst

 ===============

 The ``-p`` or ``--parser`` option allows you to specify an alternate format for your data.
-If you have your resume writtin in JSON in a file called ``resume.json``, then can build your resume with the command:
+If you have your resume written in JSON in a file called ``resume.json``, then can build your resume with the command:

 .. code-block:: bash

   resu -p json resume.json

-Right now JSON is the only format other than YAML support.
+Current JSON is the only format other than YAML supported.

 Non-Default Template